-Application : Applied Explanation on : 7,4,1 application of the practice appointed as Chairman of the Group AC on 18 September 2016.
+Application : Applied Explanation on application of the practice : The Group AC is led by Mr Thayaparan S. Sangarapillai, who was appointed as Chairman of the Group AC on 18 September 2016.
 He is qualified as a Chartered Accountant with over 30 years of experience in providing audit and business advisory services to clients in a wide range of industries.
 Collectively, all the Group AC members have experience and skills in the areas of banking, finance, economic and accounting which have equipped them with the capability to discharge their functions as set out in the Terms of Reference of the Group AC.
-The Group AC members have attended the following continuous professional development courses to keep themselves abreast of relevant developments during the financial year ended 31 March 2018: The Companies Act 2016 Sustaining Business Growth With Sound Governance, Risk Management, Internal Control and Compliance FIDE Forum: Efficient Inefficiency: Making Boards Effective in a Changing World • FIDE Forum: Exclusive Workshop for Nomination Committee Chairman and Members: Board Selection - Engagement with Potential Directors FIDE Forum: Risk and Reward: What Must Boards Know About a Sustainable FI Remuneration System for Senior Management and Material Risk Takers?
-Beyond Compliance: Achieving Cyber Resiliency Compliance Conference 2017 Bursa-Mandatory Accreditation Programme CG Breakfast Series: Leading in a Volatile, Uncertain, Complex, Ambiguous (VLICA) World Ambiguous (VUCA) World
+The Group AC members have attended the following continuous professional development courses to keep themselves abreast of relevant developments in the financial services industry, including accounting and auditing standards, practices and rules during FY2019: IFRS 17 Insurance Contracts Enterprise Risk Management: The New Paradigm FIDE Forum: IBM THINK Malaysia • MIA: Industry 4.0 and Artificial Intelligence: Building Business Value FIDE: Credit Risk Management Banking Sector • MICG: Introduction to Corporate Liability Provision: What It Is, How Will My Company be Effected, and What Do I Need to Put in Place by Way of Safeguards? • FIDE: Emerging Risks, the Future Board and Return on Compliance • Islamic Finance for Board of Directors Programme • In-house IBM Blockchain World WireTM: The New Normal in Global Payments In-house Board Briefing on Anti-Money Laundering